bumbeng/Simhub_Dashboards/README.md

 put file into extension folder from udpconnector example C:\Program Files (x86)\Steam\steamapps\common\assettocorsa\apps\lua\SimHubUDPConnector\extensions

 - I recently added an lua script for udpconnector_plugin to read the power and torque chart from ui_car.json max torque and max power included!
-- If you want to use this script, the folder destination inside lua script might be changed for your PC!

 simhub variables:
 - [UDPConnectorDataPlugin.currentpower]
 - [UDPConnectorDataPlugin.bhp]
 - [UDPConnectorDataPlugin.torque]
 - [UDPConnectorDataPlugin.currenttorque]

-put file into extension folder from udpconnector example C:\Program Files (x86)\Steam\steamapps\common\assettocorsa\apps\lua\SimHubUDPConnector\extensions

 # Simhub_Dashboards